mafintosh/difffs/README.md

 // diff is a readable stream of changes var diff = difffs('/Users/maf', '/tmp/mnt')

-diff.on('data', function (change) {
+// remember to drain the stream - otherwise the fs will block diff.on('data', function (change) {
   console.log('the filesystem changed', change)
 })